jhucompilers/fall2020/assign/assign01.md

 * `b` is `c` times 3
 * `c` is 2

 Evaluating `a` will force on-demand evaluation of `b` and `c`, and evaluating `b` will force on-demand evaluation of `c`.
-Once the value of a weak variable is known, your calculator should assume that it will not change.
+There cannot be multiple weak assignments to the same variable.
+Inputs where there are multiple assignments to the same variable should result in an error.

 Weak variables may not be defined cyclically.
 For example, the input